Abbeville Confederate Monument – Abbeville, South Carolina

 The 1st South Carolina Rifles Regiment was organized at Sandy Springs in 1861 and its members were recruited from the Abbeville, Anderson, Marion, and Pickens Districts.
 Future governor James Orr, an Anderson attorney and plantation owner, was elected commander.
 Abbeville attorney and Mexican-American War veteran, J. Foster Marshall, was elected the regiment’s second-in-command.
 Coincidentally, Foster was also Orr’s brother-in-law by virtue of Orr’s marriage to Foster’s sister, Mary Jane, in 1843.
 The regiment became known simply as Orr’s Rifles, with Marshall becoming the unit’s commander following Orr’s election to the Confederate Congress.

-Marshall was elected as a state senator after serving as captain of the Abbeville infantry company in the Palmetto Regiment during the Mexican-American War.
+Marshall was elected as a state senator after serving as captain of the Abbeville Infantry Company in the Palmetto Regiment during the Mexican-American War.
 He also owned a large plantation in Florida and the 1860 Federal Census listed his combined property value at close to $300,000.
-Marshall was also one of the largest benefactors in the construction of the village’s new Trinity Church, becoming a member after experiencing a religious conversion in 1858.
+Marshall was also one of the largest benefactors in the construction of Abbeville’s Trinity Church, becoming a member after experiencing a religious conversion in 1858.

-Orr’s Rifles, along with the rest of Brigadier General Maxcy Gregg’s Second Brigade of South Carolinians, defended the unfinished railroad grade at the Second Battle of Manassas (or Bull Run) from August 28-30, 1862.
+Orr’s Rifles, along with the rest of Brigadier General Maxcy Gregg’s Second Brigade of South Carolinians, defended the unfinished railroad grade at Bull Run, or the Second Battle of Manassas, from August 28-30, 1862.
 Union Army of Virginia commander Major General John Pope, believing he had trapped the forces of Confederate Major General Stonewall Jackson, launched a series of furious attacks on the rail cut on August 29th.

 During these attacks, Confederate Major General James Longstreet’s Second Corps arrived on Jackson’s right flank unnoticed by Pope.
 Longstreet, who was born in the Edgefield District, launched a 25,000-man counter-attack against Pope’s army which was the largest simultaneous assault of the war.
 Pope’s Army of Virginia retreated to Centreville, Virginia, in defeat, but Orr’s Rifles paid a horrible price.
 Nineteen men, among them Colonel Marshall, were killed and 97 more were wounded.

 Perrin became captain of the Abbeville Minute Men, which formed at the time of Secession.
 The unit was disbanded after returning home from the Fort Sumter campaign in Charleston.
-However, Perrin raised another company which subsequently became part of Orr’s Rifles and he fought with it at the Battle of Second Manassas in August of 1862.
+However, Perrin raised another company which subsequently became part of Orr’s Rifles and he fought with it at Bull Run in August of 1862.

 Orr’s Rifles, along with rest of Gregg’s Brigade, suffered no casualties during the Battle of Harpers Ferry, West Virginia, from September 12-15, 1862.
 The Brigade arrived in Sharpsburg, Maryland, on September 17, 1862, after enduring a forced march from Harper’s Ferry to reinforce General Lee’s army there.
 Union commander Major General Ambrose Burnside’s forces were on the verge of flanking the 1st SC Regiment of Gregg’s Brigade after the Brigade’s arrival at the fight.
 The entire right side of Lee’s army was in danger of collapsing.